 Photos: Views in La Pine, Oregon, of TDR receiving area (above left) and sending area.

 The TDR Pilot Program was established to provide an alternative to residential development of land zoned for forest use.
 Residential development in forest zones may create conflicts with forest practices.
 Dwellings in forested areas can also increase the threat of fire hazard and the cost of fire suppression.

 A local government wishing to start a pilot project must apply to DLCD along with partners, and propose both a sending area and a receiving area.
 Sending areas must be in a forest zone that has no more than four dwellings per square mile and is 10,000 acres or smaller.
 Receiving areas must be sized appropriately for the anticipated development right transfer and cannot be within 10 miles of the Portland metro urban growth boundary.

 Applications are subject to approval from the Land Conservation and Development Commission.
 The local comprehensive plan and zoning ordinances must be amended to implement the TDR program within one year of approval.

 To apply, interested governments should submit a complete application form, a letter of interest, and a concept plan (described in OAR Chapter 660, Division 28).
 There's no deadline to apply.

 Our staff can give technical help to communities wanting to start TDR programs.
-Please contact our Farm and Forest Lands Specialist for more information or to arrange a meeting in your area with a DLCD representative.
+Please contact the DLCD Community Services Division Manager for more information or to arrange a meeting in your area with a DLCD representative.